Vegan Japanese

 Notes

-• Traditionally served with sushi; see our favourite vegan sushi for pairing ideas.
+• Traditionally served with sushi; see our plant based sushi post for pairing ideas.

 • Also great as a topping for rice bowls and many other Japanese dishes.
 For inspiration, check out our top 10 vegan Japanese recipes.

-• Try it alongside other homemade pickles like easy pickled carrots, classic pickled chilis, or pickled radish.
+• Try it alongside other homemade pickles like easy pickled carrots, pickled chilis, or pickled radish.

 • Keeps for 2-3 weeks in a sterilised jar in the fridge.